 The main advantages of leasing your fleet are all connected to financial reasons, and since all business owners have the goal of keeping costs down while also maximizing profits, leasing presents a powerful appeal.
 The initial cost of acquiring a fleet of vehicles would be enormous if you were obliged to purchase all those vehicles, whereas leasing that same fleet would be dramatically less expensive.
 Another major advantage of leasing fleet vehicles is that you’re not obliged to perform maintenance on those vehicles.

-Since the responsibility for maintaining the vehicles still rests with the vehicle owners, you don’t have to invest any money in maintenance or repairs, nor do you need a staff of personnel who are qualified to carry out those repairs.
-In effect, leasing allows you to enjoy all the benefits of owning a fleet of vehicles, without having to bother with any of the actual hassles of ownership.
+Since the responsibility for maintaining the vehicles still rests with the vehicle owners, you don’t have to invest any money in maintenance or repairs.
+Nor do you need a staff of personnel who are qualified to carry out those repairs.
+In effect, leasing allows you to enjoy all the benefits of owning a fleet of vehicles.
+All this without having to bother with any of the actual hassles of ownership.

 Types of Fleet Leases

 There are only two major kinds of fleet leasing which are generally made available to companies wishing to acquire vehicles.
-Both these types of leases involve a minimum period of 12 months and may last as long as two or three years.
+Both types of leases involve a minimum period of 12 months and may last two or three years.
 Open-end leases are ideal for companies that have a short-term need for the vehicles they’re trying to acquire.
-In this type of lease, there is usually a period such as 12 months which is standard on the lease, and after that time the lease can be continued on a month-to-month basis.
+In this type of lease, there is usually a period such as 12 months which is standard on the lease.
+After that time the lease can be continued on a month-to-month basis.

 This allows you to acquire the vehicles you need without making any long-term commitment to a leasing company.
 However, there are some negative aspects associated with an open-ended lease, the first of which is that once that initial year has passed, the leasing company is generally not responsible for maintenance or repairs anymore.
 In many cases, an open-ended lease will also include what’s known as a terminal rental adjustment clause.

-This clause states that when you lease a vehicle from the company you are responsible for guaranteeing a specific resale value.
+This clause states that when you lease a vehicle you are responsible for guaranteeing a specific resale value.
 If it turns out that the real resale value is less than the defined resale value, you would be obliged to pay the difference between those two figures.
 Closed-end leases generally involve time frames of at least three years, and usually more than that.
-It will generally cost more to obtain a closed-end lease, but it does carry the stability of a longer time frame.
+It will generally cost more to obtain a closed-end lease, but it does carry the stability of a longer timeframe.

 Is a Fleet Lease right for You?

-At present, the majority of companies who make use of fleet vehicles actually own those vehicles, generally because they reviewed all the aspects of leasing and buying and determined that for their companies, purchasing the vehicles made the most sense.
-However, that doesn’t mean it’s the best choice for every company, because their circumstances may be different for all companies, and all these must be taken into consideration.
+At present, the majority of companies who make use of fleet vehicles actually own those vehicles.
+This generally happens because they reviewed all the aspects of leasing and buying and determined that for their companies, purchasing the vehicles made the most sense.
+However, that doesn’t mean it’s the best choice for every company, because their circumstances may be different for all companies.
+All these must be taken into consideration.

-While it’s true that through leasing you have no control over your vehicle assets, in terms of their cost, depreciation, maintenance, repairs, and liquidation, it’s also true that acquiring a fleet of vehicles is far less expensive when leasing them.
+Through leasing, you have no control over your vehicle assets, in terms of their cost, depreciation, maintenance, repairs, and liquidation.
+It’s also true that acquiring a fleet of vehicles is far less expensive when leasing them.
 When you don’t have to invest as much money in leasing a fleet of vehicles, that frees up a great deal of capital that can be used to grow your business or to carry out day-to-day operations.